 Mandy Frohlich, chief operating officer and executive vice president, strategic affairs for American Physical Therapy Association, also discussed her organization’s step-by-step strategy for reopening, emphasizing a need for flexibility.
 “This is an evolving situation; we’re all learning as we go and that’s OK.
 This is an unprecedented situation, many of us have never had to tackle this type of work before, and that’s OK.
 The key is starting somewhere.”

 1. Talk with building management

 Some companies may own the building which house their office(s).
 If not, Cardone recommends speaking to landlords or building owners early, and not waiting for them to reach out.
 This will be necessary for determining how to prepare the building for employees’ return.

-Communicating the different stages of reopening before they happen is important, says Frohlich.
+Communicating the different stages of reopening before they happen is important, says Frolich.
 She recommends reviewing a variety of reopening materials in order to adapt resources that are most similar to the company’s communication style.
-Frohlich also recommends surveying the workforce before and during the process, to capture questions and concerns.
+Frolich also recommends surveying the workforce before and during the process, to capture questions and concerns.

 All office environments will need to adapt and create new protocols to provide a safe workplace while social distancing is still in place.
 Companies should review guidance from OSHA and the CDC for recommendations on workplace health and safety guidelines (see below for Cushman & Wakefield’s guides and resources).
 Companies should consider: